 All of those needed nutrients work together, and if out of balance, can imbalance health.

 Vitamin D helps your intestines absorb more of the calcium – having the calcium sit in your stomach doesn’t do anyone any good.
 You need the vitamin D to absorb it and get it into your blood stream.
+(And, good magnesium to help with that Vitamin D level)

 If you take in more calcium than your body can shuttle into your bones, you then get free calcium in your body.
 High Free Calcium Excess is seen with chronic inflammation, arthritis, and especially heart disease because that free floating calcium can calcify in your arteries.
 It’s very much like plaque on your teeth, but in your arteries.